Trump won’t commit to peaceful transfer of power if he loses | WTOP

 “I have to see.
 Look … I have to see,” Trump told Chris Wallace during a wide-ranging July interview on “Fox News Sunday.”
 “No, I’m not going to just say yes.
 I’m not going to say no, and I didn’t last time either.”

-The Biden campaign responded Wednesday, as it did after Trump’s July comments: “The American people will decide this election.
+The Biden campaign responded Wednesday: “The American people will decide this election.
 And the United States government is perfectly capable of escorting trespassers out of the White House.”

+The American Civil Liberties Union also protested Trump’s remarks.
+“The peaceful transfer of power is essential to a functioning democracy,” National Legal Director David Cole said.
+“This statement from the president of the United States should trouble every American.”

 Trump made similar comments ahead of the 2016 election.
 When asked during an October debate whether he would abide by the voters’ will, Trump responded that he would “keep you in suspense.”